 openDemocracy is committed to protecting your privacy in accordance with the Data Protection Act 2018, the General Data Protection Regulation (‘GDPR’) and other relevant legislation.
 This is the legal framework that sets guidelines for the collection and processing of personal information of individuals within the UK and the European Union.

 We will be clear about what data we collect from you and how we use it.
-We will protect all personal data you share with us using the most up-to-date security and will not share it with anyone except those described in this policy.
+We will protect all personal data you share with us and guarantee not to share it with anyone except those described in this policy

 This notice describes the kinds of information that openDemocracy processes and how we maintain records of your personal data.